rbarrois/cjs-ledger/README.md

 This helper file will download the dependencies of a file, compute their checksum, and add them to a simple manifest file.

+## Installation

+Once downloaded, prepare the package with `./configure` followed by `make`;
+this will provide the `cjs-ledger` and `cjs-manifest` binaries.

+Use `make install` to install the programs.

+The programs require:

+- For building: Python 3
+- For execution: Python 3, NPM

+This programs is distributed under the GPLv3 license.